“Literary Networks and Digital Media in Contemporary African Literatures”

 300-word abstracts, along with a short bio-bibliography should be submitted to Aurélie Journo (email@example.com) by 16 March 2018.

 After acceptance, full-length articles (6,000 to 8,000 words with Works Cited) should be submitted for review by 29 June 2018.

 Authors are requested to follow Postcolonial Text guidelines: http://postcolonial.org/index.php/pct/about/submissions#authorGuidelines.

-Categories: Academic Research, Art and Artists, Call for papers, presentations, submissions and applications, Culture, Literary magazines, Small Magazines, social experience, Social Media and Blogs, Uncategorized, Writers
+Categories: Academic Research, Call for papers, presentations, submissions and applications, Magazines, Online content (social media, blogs, vlogs, podcasts...), Other, Visual Art and Artists, Writers